Wildlife advocate and primate expert Jane Goodall dies at 91

 She set her dreams aside after leaving school, unable to afford university.
 She worked as a secretary and then for a film company until a friend's invitation to visit Kenya put the jungle - and its inhabitants - within reach.

-After saving up money for the journey by boat, Goodall arrived in the East African nation in 1957.
-There, an encounter with the famed anthropologist and palaeontologist Dr Louis Leakey and his wife, the archaeologist Mary Leakey, set her on course to work with primates.
+After saving up money for the journey, by boat, Goodall arrived in the East African nation in 1957.
+There, an encounter with famed anthropologist and paleontologist Dr. Louis Leakey and his wife, archaeologist Mary Leakey, set her on course to work with primates.

 "Now we must redefine tool, redefine man, or accept chimpanzees as humans," Leakey said of the discovery.